 - ustekinumab (Stelara), which is an interleukin-12 and interleukin-23 antagonist

-A person may receive biologics as an injection, as an infusion through an intravenous line, or by mouth.
+A person may receive biologics as an injection or as an infusion through an intravenous line.

 The method of use, dosage, and frequency varies from one type of biologic to another.